F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 III.
 Configure the BIG-IP system
 ````````````````````````````````
 AS3 ConfigMaps create the BIG-IP system configuration used to load balance across the PODs.
-This example ConfigMap creates a ConfigMap named :code:`f5-as3-declaration`.
-CIS uses the AS3 ConfigMap to create a virtual server, and use Service Discovery to create a load balancing pool named :code:`web_pool` of Service endpoints.
+This AS3 ConfigMap example creates a ConfigMap named :code:`f5-as3-declaration`.
+CIS uses this AS3 ConfigMap to create a virtual server, and use Service Discovery to create a load balancing pool named :code:`web_pool` of Service endpoints.
 The new configuration is created in the AS3 Tenant (BIG-IP partition) :code:`AS3`.

 .. code-block:: YAML